oasci/pitt-biosc1630-2023f/book/resources/writing/cars-introduction-model.md

 Another option for carving out your niche is to propose building upon existing research.
 Acknowledge the conclusions drawn by previous scholars and then use a connector statement to bridge it with your own work.
 This demonstrates your commitment to extending the research tradition within the field.

+(cars-introduction:move-3)=
 ## Move 3: Occupying the niche

 Writers show how their work resolves (or, in the case of a proposal, will resolve) the gap, shortcoming, or limitation in existing work or that it successfully extends or verifies past research.

-Imagine that you now have everyone’s attention, and that you must explain to fellow scholars how your ideas will add or move the conversation forward.
+Imagine that you now have everyone's attention, and that you must explain to fellow scholars how your ideas will add or move the conversation forward.

 ### Outlining Objectives